mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 	MariaDB> CHANGE MASTER TO ...

-A succesful configuration change results in *master.ini* being updated.
+A successful configuration change results in *master.ini* being updated.

 Any error is reported in the MySQL and in log files

-The upported options are:
+The supported options are:

 	MASTER_HOST
 	MASTER_PORT